 Spanish/Children’s House Afternoon and After School: Leonora D.P.

 Leonora is originally from Colombia, where she earned her bachelor’s degree in rural education and worked as a teacher for 10 years.
 After coming to the United States, she earned a certificate in early childhood education, and attended an AMI Montessori Children’s House summer course.
 She just completed her AMI Montessori elementary diploma from the Montessori Institute of Milwaukee.
 Leonora has two children, who are also at MCMS, and enjoys spending time with her family and serving her community.
 She is fluent in English and Spanish.

-Director of Education: Meghan S.
+Director of Education: Kate S.

 Director of Finance & Operations: Chad L.

-Interim Head of School: Erin F.
+Head of School: Gretchen M.